Skip to main content

 Keynote Speakers

 Each year, the symposium welcomes two renowned experts to present on the latest developments in their areas of expertise.
-This year's speakers are John Dennis, PhD, associate professor of health data science and Wellcome Trust Fellow at the University of Exeter Medical School, and Doris A. Stoffers, MD, PhD, Sylvan H. Eisman Professor of Medicine at the University of Pennsylvania.
+This year's speakers are Patrick MacDonald, PhD, professor of pharmacology at the University of Alberta and director of the Alberta Diabetes Institute Isletcore, and Dorothy Sears, PhD, professor of nutrition and executive director of clinical and community translational research in the College of Health Solutions and professor in the John Shufeldt School of Medicine and Medical Engineering at Arizona State University.

 Two symposium attendees looking at a research poster at the 2024 CDMD Symposium.